MJRT/markdown-it-tasks/README.md

 ---

 A powerful, flexible, and beautiful plugin for <a href="https://github.com/markdown-it/markdown-it">markdown-it</a> that brings tasks to your Markdown documents.
-Supports multiple task states (TODO, DOING, DONE, CANCELLED, IMPORTANT) with customizable rendering.
+Supports multiple task states (TODO, DOING, DONE, CANCELLED, IMPORTANT, OPTIONAL...) with customizable rendering.

 ---